Code-Institute-Submissions/bmcdonald2000-Eyes.In.The.Sky_MayResub/README.md

 ### Current features

-##### Instructions container
+~~##### Instructions container~~
-When the user visits the web application, there are a few simple instructions that allow the user to understand how to use the site.
+~~ When the user visits the web application, there are a few simple instructions that allow the user to understand how to use the site.~~

 ##### Current Location Weather
 The user can click the location button, the browser will then ask the user permission to access their device's location.
 Once that is accepted, the weather results shown will be for that location - using latitude and longitude of the User's device.
 This button uses the Geolocation API.

-##### Global button
+##### Search button
 Alternatively, the user can enter a location of their choice into the searchbar.
-Then click the global button, the weather API will return weather data for that location, provided the input is valid.
+Then click the Search button, the weather API will return weather data for that location, provided the input is valid.
 Otherwise an error message will occur and the user will be prompted to try again.

 ##### Live Weather
 When the user clicks either button, the app will display the current weather, location and any key information about the location.
-(Temperature, Weather,Humidity, Wind Speed, Pressure, Feels like, Highs and Lows).

 More information could have been added, but this could have potentially overwhelmed the user so instead I decided that this information was most important to a user seeking live weather information.

-##### Hourly Weather
-To ensure the user recives the most accurate weather information for the day, hourly weather data for that location, is also displayed below the Live weather data.

 ##### Forecast Weather
-The user will alos be provide with weather forcast for the next 6 days.
+The user will also be provide with weather forcast for the next 6 days.
 Giving them a 7day weather app.
 To maintain the simplicity of the UX only the day, weather, weather icon and temperature is displayed for forecasted weather.

 ##### Footer
 The footer contains buttons with links to Github, LinkedIn and Email where the can contact me.
 The links also open in a new tab for the users convenience.